Skip to main content

 Overview

 Streaming SQL Limitations: Joins, aggregations, and window functions are not supported in streaming mode.
-Use dynamic tables for lookup-style joins and transform chaining for complex logic.
+Each transform must read from a single base table.
+Use dynamic tables for lookup-style joins and chain SQL transforms for multi-step logic.

 Basic Configuration